BuckWildGames/GodotManagerGDS/README.md

 The original is written in C# so no code was used in this project.

-The original also has not been updated in a while and doesn't seem to work for me in version 4x.

 # Progress:

 -Project management basics working.